Beatrix Potter Gallery

 Located in the heart of picturesque Hawkshead village, the Beatrix Potter Gallery displays changing exhibits of the original sketches and watercolour illustrations created by the popular author Beatrix Potter for her children's stories.

 The building that houses the gallery was once the office of Potter's husband William Heelis, and it has remained largely unaltered since his time.
-The Gallery is located only 2 miles from Potter's home at Hill Top, where she did most of her writing.
+The Gallery is located only two miles from Potter's home at Hill Top, where she did most of her writing.

 The Gallery was built in the 17th century and is a Grade II listed building.
 The interior is essentially unchanged since William Heelis had his offices here.
 The National Trust maintains the Gallery and offers an exhibit of original Potter watercolour paintings and sketches for her series of popular children's tales.